Importance of Structure Data for SEO

 - Helps in increasing page relevancy: The search engines need to know the contents of the website so that it can show up relevant searches.
-Using Structured Data, you are providing detailed information about the contents of your website, making it easier for the algorithm to match the content to right searches.
+Using Structured Data, you are providing detailed information about the contents of your website, making it easier for the algorithm to match the content to the right searches.

-- Helps to create a Google Knowledge Graph: This is an innovative tool from Google which helps in collating all the facts, relevant information about places, businesses, events, and people and present them in the form the Knowledge Graph.
+- Helps to create a Google Knowledge Graph: This is an innovative tool from Google which helps in collating all the facts, relevant information about places, businesses, events, and people and presents them in the form of the Knowledge Graph.
 Structured Data helps in populating the knowledge box of your business.

 - Improve performance of Adwords: You can also use Structured Data to incorporate additional information within your ad copy to help the recipients to understand your products better.

 - Email marketing: Structured Data can also be used to provide detailed information to your customers through your emails.
-For example, few airlines and E-commerce companies send emails which will have your flight timings, name or your order details respectively.
+For example, few airlines and E-commerce companies send emails that will have your flight timings, name or your order details respectively.